 If you qualify for the PSLF program, then after making qualifying payments for 10 years the remaining balance will qualify for forgiveness.

 [Learn more about Public Service Loan Forgiveness Programs ]

-Advantages of the Income-Based Repayment Plan
+Advantages and Disadvantages of IDR Plan

 The following points explain the advantages of IBR.

 The monthly payments you are making will be based on your income.
 So if you earn less, you also have to pay less (10% or 15% of your discretionary income).

 As compared to the amount of the monthly payment you make on a Standard Repayment Plan, the amount on an IBR plan will always be less.